mikerossms/AVDDeployment/2_3_TraditionalAVD/README.md

 ## What this does

-This is considered the traditional AVD deployment which consists of a host pool (plus supporting components) and a number of pre-build virtual machine added to that pool and the Azure Scaling Plan to managing the turning on and off of those machines.
+This is considered the traditional AVD deployment which consists of a host pool (plus supporting components) and a number of pre-built virtual machine added to that pool and the Azure Scaling Plan to managing the turning on and off of those machines.

 # Requirements